[print_link]

 Workers should follow all guideline for how to safety store, handle, and discard solvent and solvent-contaminated wipes.

 Work with your suppliers or a third party to properly recycle or discard spent or unused solvent.
-How to determine if solvents are a hazardous waste.
+You can learn more here about how to determine if solvents are a hazardous waste.

-Your solvent contaminated wipes are not considered a hazardous waste if you follow all of the guidelines in the EPA Wipes Rule, which can be regulated both by EPA and your state agency.
+Your solvent-contaminated wipes are not considered hazardous waste if you follow all the applicable compliance guidelines in the EPA Wipes Rule, which can be regulated both by EPA and your state agency.

 Some of the basic guidelines in the EPA Wipes Rule include: